 "For I know well, the plans I have in mind for you, says the Lord, plans for your welfare, not your woe!
 Plans to give you a future full of hope." — Jeremiah 29:11

 Each person in New Jersey, and in the United States, regardless of race or socioeconomic status, will enjoy the highest levels of wellness in an economically and behaviorally sustainable fashion.

 To develop our students, residents, faculty, and healthcare environment to deliver the highest quality care for all.

 - Embrace and model our professional and our university's Catholic roots of reverence for the human condition, empathy toward suffering, excellence in medical care, and humility in service;

-- Continue to serve and learn from the engagement of socioeconomically diverse and underrepresented minority populations among students, faculty, staff, and community;
+- Continue to serve and learn from the engagement of underrepresented minority populations among students, faculty, staff, and community;

-- Work in communion with scholars and practitioners of other disciplines to integrate their perspectives, experiences, and tools.
+- Work in communion with scholars and practitioners of other disciplines to integrate their perspectives, experiences, and tools; and